FluBBaOfWard/FinalizerDS/README.md

 ## How to use

-Depending on your flashcart you might have to DLDI patch the emulator.
-Create a folder named "acds" in either the root of your flash card or in the data folder.
-Now put finalizr.zip into a folder where you have arcade roms.
+1. Create a "acDS" directory either in the root of your card or in the data directory (eg h:\data\acds).
+This is where settings and save files end up.
+2. Now put finalizr.zip into a folder where you have (arcade) roms.
+3. Depending on your flashcart you might have to DLDI patch the emulator.

 When the emulator starts, you can either press L+R or tap on the screen to open up the menu (the emulator tries to load Finalizer automagically on startup).